Testing Requirements

 - Indication and measurement testing

-* with load rejection or drop load testing above 30 MW (single / instantaneous step up or down), please call Transpower’s National Coordination Centre, Security Coordinator 15 minutes before such planned test on 0800 488 500, in case there are coinciding tests or a live event unfolding on the power system.
+* with drop load or load rejection testing above 30 MW (single / instantaneous step up or down), please call Transpower’s National Coordination Centre, Security Coordinator 15 minutes before such planned test on 0800 488 500, in case there are coinciding tests or a live event unfolding on the power system.
 Gaining “permission to proceed” for high-impact testing will likely minimise unforeseen security implications and reduce the likelihood of an asset owner being identified as the causer of an under-frequency event.

 You must complete and submit operational test plans for all such situations.
 Use the correct test plan form for your particular testing and email it to [email protected].